MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 3. The **Date and Time** field

-4. An additional field (This field can be any field that you want to add.)
+4. An additional field.
+This field can be any field that you want to add.

 ### Create the view